jayflo/hadoop-config/README.md

 5. `hadoop-env.sh, mapred-env.sh, yarn-env.sh`: change the `JAVA_HOME` file path to point to your installation of Java.
 These files setup the environment for Hadoop tasks.
 6. `slaves`: (no changes required) a list of hostnames to use as DataNodes.
 This is not used by the Java code, but utilized by helper scripts to spin up processes throughout the cluster.

-That's it!
-Our Linux+Hadoop template is complete.
-Logout and shutdown your VM.

 ### `/etc/hosts`

 After the VMs are cloned, each one will be given a hostname (`namenode`, `resourcemanager` and `datanode1`) and a reserved IP address on your local network.
 The association `ip address --> hostname` for machines on your network is stored in the OSs `/etc/hosts` file (on Windows `C:\Windows\System32\drivers\etc\hosts`) and will be the same for each VM in the cluster.
 If you already know what three addresses you will assign these VMs, you can edit the `/etc/hosts` file as follows: